Insights Compliance

 8. Gather the supporting documents

 Auditors run on evidence.
 Assemble the pack: sales and purchase invoices, signed contracts, lease agreements, loan agreements, board resolutions, payroll records and bank confirmations, organised so each can be pulled on request without a search.
+The payroll file does double duty in most UAE SMEs, because the same salary certificates the auditor samples are the ones staff ask for when they apply for a Tax Residency Certificate — our guide to tax in Dubai on salary for Indian employees explains what those certificates are used for and why the wording matters.
 The single biggest time-saver in any audit is a well-indexed document file.
 The single biggest time-waster is an auditor waiting three days for an invoice you cannot locate.

 9. Prepare IFRS-compliant draft financial statements